rugbyprof/5443-Spatial-Database/Quiz-1.md

 - (10) Write an SQL query which shows the planet with the longest year.
 Your query should return 'Pluto'.
 - (11) Write an SQL query that shows all the gas giant planets.
 Your query should return a list of planets.
 - (12) Write an SQL query that show all planets with at least one moon.
 Your query should return a list of planets.
+- (13) Write a SQL query that shows each planets name, and a probe if it has one, or blank if it doesn't.
+Think some kind of join (left or right).